DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/groups.rst

 **Create New Group**
 ~~~~~~~~~~~~~~~~~~~~

 The |Create-new-group-button| button is located at the top of the ``Group List`` page.
 This button allows you to add a new Group Record to Disciple.Tools.
 Other multipliers can’t see Group Records that you add, but those with the roles of Admin and Dispatcher can see them.
-Learn more about the Disciple.Tools `roles`_ and their varying permission levels.
+Learn more about the Disciple.Tools :ref:`gs-roles` and their varying permission levels.

 .. note:: Disciple.Tools values the security and safety of all users and contacts.